Green7izard/DeadByDaylightBackup/README.md

 The application Will show exceptions in a popup
 It will also log them to the log folder.
-For logging it uses NLog, which is brutal overkill for a application of this size.
+For logging it can NLog, which is brutal overkill for a application of this size.
+Download the source and compile the NLog logger, and place the dll in the folder to use it.
 You can change the NLog config to your own liking!

+By default it uses a simple Filelogger.

 ## License